 Entertainment: A very popular activity in Swellendam is the cruise on the Buffeljags Dam, at the foot of the Langeberg Mountains.
 Once on board the fully decked out double-decker wooden raft, visitors can take in the magical scenery, have a swim or catch a fish.

 Sport: Tourists who bring their golf clubs can have a round at the 9-hole course, while the outdoor enthusiasts can be kept busy by canoeing on the Breede River, or immersing themselves in the many water activities at the Buffeljags Dam.

 Where to stay:

 Adin And Sharon’s Hideaway is the First B&B to be awarded 5 Stars by Tourism grading council of S.A.
-This country guest house has rooms that are spacious, well-appointed, elegant and air-conditioned en suite rooms.
+This country guest house has rooms that are spacious, well-appointed, elegant, and air-conditioned en suite rooms.

 Written by Inna Nedostupenko from the Executive Thrillseeker, an adventure travel blog that will teach you how to travel smarter, cheaper and longer!

-I hope this list inspired to visit some of these underrated cities in the Western Cape near Cape Town when planning your next trip.
+I hope this list inspired you to visit some of these underrated cities in the Western Cape near Cape Town when planning your next trip.

 PIN IT FOR LATER